cchitsiang/awesome-stars/topics.md

 - [viacreative/sudo-su](https://github.com/viacreative/sudo-su) - Laravel package to easily login as other users during development.
 - [voten-co/voten](https://github.com/voten-co/voten) - The code that powers voten.co
 - [always-open/laravel-totem](https://github.com/always-open/laravel-totem) - Manage Your Laravel Schedule From A Web Dashboard
-- [dreamfactorysoftware/dreamfactory](https://github.com/dreamfactorysoftware/dreamfactory) - DreamFactory API Generation Platform - API Wrapper for SQL Server, Snowflake, MySQL, and more!
+- [dreamfactorysoftware/dreamfactory](https://github.com/dreamfactorysoftware/dreamfactory) - DreamFactory is a secure, self-hosted enterprise data access platform that provides governed API access to any data source, connecting enterprise applications and on-prem LLMs with role-based access a
 - [pyrocms/pyrocms](https://github.com/pyrocms/pyrocms) - Pyro is an experienced and powerful Laravel PHP CMS.
 - [mdbootstrap/adminlte-laravel](https://github.com/mdbootstrap/adminlte-laravel) - A Laravel 5 package that switchs default Laravel scaffolding/boilerplate to AdminLTE template and Pratt Landing Page with Bootstrap 3.0
 - [francescomalatesta/laravel-api-boilerplate-jwt](https://github.com/francescomalatesta/laravel-api-boilerplate-jwt) - A Laravel 5.8 API Boilerplate to create a ready-to-use REST API in seconds.